 CyberGhost’s fast connections are well protected using military-level encryption, plus IPv6 and DNS leak protection.
 The service’s app also blocks malicious websites, ads, and online trackers.
 In addition, it can force a website to load HTTPS versions of its pages if they are available.

 A no-server-logs policy and a Bitcoin payment option have your privacy protected.

-Native app support includes offerings for the iOS, Android, Android TV, Linux, macOS, Windows and Amazon Fire platforms.
+Native app support includes easy-to-use offerings for the iOS, Android, Android TV, Linux, macOS, Windows, and Amazon Fire platforms.
 Chrome and Firefox browser extensions are available.